 On January 25, 2022, the USMLE Step 1 moved to pass/fail.
 Until now, this board exam has been seen as a crucial measure of an applicant’s Match prospects, particularly for IMGs.
 USMLE Step 2 CS was also canceled in 2021.

 Check out the Osmosis Ultimate Guide to USMLE® Step 1 to learn everything you need to know about preparing for and scoring high on this exam.

 The general timeline to complete all four USMLE exams will vary from student to student, but in general, US medical students follow this timeline:

 Fourth year, December: take USMLE Step 2 CK to be prepared for Match the following year

 Following one year of residency: take USMLE Step 3

 For IMGs looking to take all of the USMLE board exams within a year before applying, we recommend:

-With USMLE Step 1 becoming pass/fail and USMLE Step 2 CS being cancelled, it’s very possible that programs will place greater emphasis on your Step 2 CK score, which makes studying for this exam more important than ever.
-Fortunately, Osmosis has a full suite of Clinical practice videos to help you develop the clinical knowledge you’ll need to succeed during your clerkships and on this exam.
+With USMLE Step 1 becoming pass/fail and USMLE Step 2 CS canceled, it’s very possible that programs will place greater emphasis on your Step 2 CK score, which makes studying for this exam more important than ever.
+Fortunately, Osmosis has a full suite of clinical practice videos to help you develop the clinical knowledge you’ll need to succeed during your clerkships and on this exam.